Investing in 5G? 5 Areas For Investors to Tap into This Digital Transformation

 Thanks to 5G, that reality is finally here.

-5G provides the infrastructure and the fuel for the data-hungry Internet of Things.
+By continuing to develop and invest in 5G, the service can provide the infrastructure and the fuel for the data-hungry Internet of Things.
 By providing the ability to handle 1,000x more traffic than today's networks, 5G will make it possible to ‘turn on’ myriad applications that are now ready to operate seamlessly on the same networks—with the bandwidth to support an almost limitless speed of communication.
 Using the IoT:

 Source: MarketsandMarkets